xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/networks.5.rst

 \ **mtu**\

- The default MTU on the network (ex.
-1500 or 9000).
+ The default MTU for the network